gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

 }
 ```
 We'll need a way to actually use our context in our app.
 So, we'll expose the `LanguageContext` in an `index` file.

-In theory that's all the code needed for our plugin to work!

 ---
 In order for Gatsby to understand our plugin, we'll need to do two things: